Chen Feng (businessman)

-Chen Feng (陈峰; born 1953) is a Chinese businessman and founder of business conglomerate HNA Group and Hainan Airlines.
+Chen Feng (陈峰; born June 5, 1953) is a Chinese businessman and founder of business conglomerate HNA Group, now defunct, and Hainan Airlines.

+He was on the Forbes China Rich List in 2017 with a net worth of $1.69 billion United States dollars, but subsequently dropped off the list in 2018.

 Early life and education

-Chen Feng was born in June 1953 in Huozhou, Shanxi province and raised in Beijing, the son of middle-rank Communist Party officials.
+Chen Feng was born on June 5, 1953 in Huozhou, Shanxi province and raised in Beijing, the son of middle-rank Communist Party officials.
 During the Cultural Revolution, Chen worked for the People's Liberation Army Air Force in Sichuan; after the revolution was over in 1979, Feng worked for the Civil Aviation Administration of China and the National Air Regulations Bureau in China.
 In 1984, he won a scholarship to study at the Lufthansa College of Air Transportation Management in Germany.
 In 1989, he took a job at the World Bank's loan office in Haikou and in 1990, he went to work for the Aviation Business Assistant to Provincial Governor in Hainan province which had seen a surge in development as a tourist destination.

 Chen would get further education during his career including a M.B.A. from the Maastricht School of Management in the Netherlands in 1995 and studied at Harvard Business School in 2002.